Lav15/lavjain.github.io/portfolio/supplychain.md

 The organization operated across a fragmented ERP landscape consisting of Microsoft Dynamics AX, multiple legacy NAV environments, and SAP.
 This lack of system standardization made it difficult to track procurement activity globally, resulting in limited spend visibility, inconsistent purchasing controls, maverick spend, and weak oversight of vendor compliance.

 * **Stakeholders:**
-Procurement Leadership, Finance Teams, Accounts Payable, Internal Audit, Global Operations Leadership, ERP Teams, and Vendor Management Stakeholders.
+  Chief Operations Officer, Procurement Leadership, and Buyers/Planners.

 * **Approach:**
 Architected a unified procurement analytics suite that consolidated cross-system purchasing data into a single governed reporting layer.
 The objective was to create enterprise-wide visibility across the procurement lifecycle while strengthening financial controls, enforcing purchasing policy, and improving supplier governance.